Story

 Stop Cultivating and Start Communicating

-“Why do we cultivate people?Cultivation is that thing you do with plants and manure.
+Why on earth do we cultivate people?
+Cultivation is for plants and manure.

 Your job is to communicate the impact, not spread manure.
 It’s blunt but we want to motivate you to action with this idea.
 You’re doing great things – so present the opportunity for someone to help now.
+If you can communicate the impact, the income will follow.
+If your prospect gets it, you can ask for any amount of money on the first (sometimes second) visit.

 P.S.
 If you think this example is too simplistic or unrealistic, please know that this same example is what set into motion the greatest philanthropist of our era – We’ve altered the lake example somewhat but borrowed it from noted philosopher and ethicist Peter Singer who wrote an amazing article in the New York Times, “What Should a Billionaire Give – and What Should You?”
 In that article he also explains Bill Gates’ moment of clarity around impact that moved him to action.